Haapsalu Castle: History

 In 1228, the Archbishop of Riga, Albert of Riga formed a new diocese consisting of Läänemaa, Saaremaa and Hiiumaa and designated Gottfried, an abbot of Dünamünde Cistercian monastery, as the bishop.
 The bishopric was created as a state of the Holy Roman Empire on 1 October 1228, by Henry, King of the Romans.
 Papal legate Wilhelm of Modena fixed these borders permanently in 1234.
 The first residence of the Bishopric of Ösel-Wiek was located in Lihula Castle, where with the help of the Livonian Brothers of the Sword, a stronghold was built of stone.
 In an attempt to avoid conflicts with the influential Order, the Bishop transferred the diocese's residence to Perona, where it was burned by Lithuanians ten years later.
 A new center for the diocese was chosen in Haapsalu, where an Episcopal stronghold and cathedral were started.
-Building of the castle went on for three centuries.
+Construction of the castle continued for three centuries.

 Castle

-Construction, widening and reconstruction of the stronghold went on throughout several centuries, with the architecture changing according to the development of weapons.
+The building, widening and reconstruction of the stronghold went on throughout several centuries, with the architecture changing according to the development of weapons.
 The stronghold achieved its final dimensions – area of more than 30,000 square metres, thickness of the wall between 1.2 and 1.8 m, and maximum height over 10 m – under the reign of Bishop Johannes IV Kievel (1515–1527).
 The western side of the castle houses a 29 m watchtower dating from the 13th century, later used as a bell tower.
 The walls were later raised to 15 m.

-The inner trenches and blindages, which were built for cannons and as a shelter from bombing, date back to the Livonian War (1558–1582), but it was during this war that the stronghold was severely damaged.
+The inner trenches and blindages, which were built for cannons and as a shelter from bombing, date back to the Livonian War (1558–1582), during which the stronghold was severely damaged.
 The walls of the small castle and the outer fortification were left partly destroyed.

 In the 17th century, the castle was no longer used as a defensive building by the Swedes who now ruled the Swedish Estonian Province.
 In the course of the Great Northern War in 1710, Estonia fell under Russian rule and the walls were partially demolished at the command of the Peter I of Russia, turning the castle in effect into ruins.